 - Everyone has the right to feel and be safe.

 If you would like further information about the prevent duty please click on the link below:

 Below is an attachment that includes the Young People of Wakefield's Safeguarding Charter.
 Children and Young People in Wakefield want to feel safe, as a result they have created their Safeguarding Charter which explains what young people expect of the adults in their community to enable them to feel safe and ensure they feel well cared for.

-Designated Safeguarding person is the Headteacher Mr Michael Walker
+Designated Safeguarding Lead is the Headteacher Mr Michael Walker.

-Deputy Designated Safeguarding persons are Miss Sarah O'Brien, Mrs Jayne Albaya and Mrs Katie Tordoff.
+Deputy Designated Safeguarding Leads are Miss Sarah O'Brien, Mrs Jayne Albaya and Mrs Katie Tordoff.

 Designated Looked After Child teacher is Mrs Rachel Longfield.

 WDDAS (Domestic Abuse) - 0800 915 1561